 Victims of Crime: Report crimes to the local police at 112, and contact the U.S. Embassy at +(372) 668-8128.
 For social welfare emergencies, such as domestic violence or child abuse, dial 112 (English-speaking operators are available).
 Remember that local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.

 The local equivalent to the “911” emergency line for police, ambulance, or fire in Estonia is 112.
-Many operators speak English, but there are times when those answering may have minimal English speaking skills.
+Many, but not all, operators speak English.

 Arrest Notification: If you are arrested, you should ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-PERSONS WITH MOBILITY ISSUES: Estonian law requires that most new public buildings and others with community space (e.g., shopping centers) be accessible for persons with disabilities.
+Travelers Who Require Accessibility Assistance: Estonian law requires that most new public buildings and others with community space (e.g., shopping centers) be accessible for persons with disabilities.
 However, many older buildings are not required to meet these requirements.
-In general, public transport is not accommodating to people with mobility disabilities, although selected Tallinn public buses, trams, and trolleys are specially equipped to assist persons in wheelchairs.
+In general, public transport is not accommodating to people with mobility disabilities, although select Tallinn public buses, trams, and trolleys are specially equipped to assist persons in wheelchairs.

 For more information, please see our medical insurance overseas page.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.